FortniteModding/Lunar-UScripts/README.md

   void UPrint("Hello World!");
   ```

-  Prints a message in both consoles.
+  Prints a message in the UE4 Console.

 ---